ciakovx/rorcid.workshop/orcidWalkthrough.md

 # Getting data on multiple people with `orcid_person()`

-## Searching by ORCID IDs
+## Searching by ORICID iDs

-`orcid_person()` is vectorized, so you can pass in multiple ORCID IDs and it will return a list of results for each ID, with each element named by the ORCID ID.
+`orcid_person()` is vectorized, so you can pass in multiple ORICID iDs and it will return a list of results for each ID, with each element named by the ORICID iD.

 ```{r multiple, eval=TRUE,cache=TRUE}
 my_orcids <- c("0000-0002-1825-0097", "0000-0002-9260-8456")